mimofixe/eternal-sonata-studio/README.md

 ### AI Script Parsing

 The AI VM uses a node-based execution model where each node returns one of four statuses (SUCCESS / FAILURE / RUNNING / BLOCKED).
 Instructions are variable-width, decoded with a 5-byte extended prefix (`0x81`) or standalone opcodes.
-The 23-word fixed header block after the `Dz` sentinel is identical across all 120 AI files - it is VM configuration, not per-file data.
+The 23-word fixed header block after the `Dz` sentinel is identical across all 120 AI files -- it is VM configuration, not per-file data.

 ### Mesh Rendering

 NSHP meshes are parsed into vertex/index buffers and rendered using OpenGL 4.5 core profile.
 The tristrip decoder handles `0xFFFF` primitive restart tokens by ending the current strip and beginning a fresh one, resetting winding parity.
 Stride detection is automatic: the parser tries each candidate stride and validates that the vertex block ends where the face-section headers begin, with plausible strip counts and real vertex indices within range.
+The fragment shader computes geometric normals from screen-space derivatives rather than reading stored vertex normals, which avoids lighting artifacts caused by the PS3 normal coordinate convention.

+### NMDL Loading

+The NMDLLoader scans all sub-chunks within the NMDL size boundary, uploads each NTX3 texture to the GPU, parses the NMTR material table, and builds a `mat_id -> GLuint` map used at draw time.
+The scan uses 4-byte advances for unrecognised bytes rather than skipping by the size field, which avoids jumping past valid chunk data when encountering the NMDL internal header.

 ### Skeleton Rendering